lomev/st/README.md

 # Fork of st - the suckless terminal

-[st](https://st.suckless.org) with additional features that make it very useful terminal.
+[st](https://st.suckless.org) with additional features and solarized colorscheme.

 ## Added patches